-Guidance and requirements on attendance, including the University's Attendance Monitoring and Engagement Policy, are available at: [www.bath.ac.uk/students/visa-advice/attendance-monitoring](http://www.bath.ac.uk/students/visa-advice/attendance-monitoring).
+Guidance and requirements on attendance, including the University's Attendance Monitoring and Engagement Policy for Tier 4 students, are available at:

+www.bath.ac.uk/guides/attendance-monitoring-for-tier-4-students.
 This page also sets out information on when and how to request an authorised absence.